MLAG vs. vPC: What's the Difference?

 Another issue is compatibility.
 For vPC pairing, the same type of Cisco Nexus switches must be used.
 For example, it is not possible to configure vPC on a pair of switches, including a Nexus 7000 series and a Nexus 5000 series switch.
 And the vPC peers must run the same NX-OS version except during the non-disruptive upgrade, that is, the In-Service Software Upgrade (ISSU).

-Layer multipathing
+Layer Multipathing

 Besides, the vPC peer link must consist of at least two 10G Ethernet ports in dedicated mode. vPC is more advanced than MLAG.
 It supports both Layer 2 and Layer 3 multipathing, which allows you to create redundancy by enabling multiple parallel paths between nodes and load-balancing traffic where alternative paths exist.
 If you want to enable Layer 3 multipathing, you could also use the Multi-Active Gateway Protocol (MAGP).

-Application scenarios
+Application Scenarios

 Item | MLAG | vPC |